Petroleum politics: Canada

 As development in the Alberta oil sands, deep sea drilling in the North Atlantic and the prospects of arctic oil continue to grow Canada increasingly grows as a global oil exporter.
 There are currently three major pipelines under proposal that would ship oil to the pacific, atlantic and gulf ports.
 These projects have stirred internal controversy, receiving fierce opposition from First Nations groups and environmentalists.

 Iran

 Discovery of oil in 1908 at Masjed Soleiman in Iran initiated the quest for oil in the Middle East.
 The Anglo-Iranian Oil Company (AIOC) was founded in 1909.

-In 1951, Iran nationalized its oil fields initiating the Abadan Crisis.
-The United States of America and Great Britain thus punished Iran by arranging coup against its democratically elected prime minister, Mosaddeq, and brought the former Shah's son, a dictator, to power.
-In 1953 the US and GB arranged the arrest of the Prime Minister Mosaddeq.
+In 1951, Iran nationalized its oil fields, initiating the Abadan Crisis.
+The Central Intelligence Agency and MI6 responded by supporting a coup against its democratically elected prime minister, Mosaddeq, and brought the former Shah's son to power in 1953.
+During the coup, Western-back Iranian rebels arrested Mosaddeq and kept him under house arrest.
 Iran exports oil to China and Russia.